cmacdonnacha/angularjs-foundation-boilerplate/README.md

 2. Navigate to [`http://localhost:22000/`](http://localhost:22000/)

 ## Project Structure
-This project follows a **"Folders-by-Feature"** structure.
+This project follows a **"Folders-by-Feature"** structure very simular to [John Papa's Styleguide](https://github.com/johnpapa/angular-styleguide#application-structure).
 From the folder structure below you can see that there are 6 separate components, a folder for each component.
 Each component is treated as a mini Angular app.
 This structure allows us developers to easily locate code and identify what each file represents at a glance.
 By retaining this structure the project is much more manageable as it grows.